Wall Street bides its time, awaiting news from trade front

-NEW YORK (Reuters) - Wall Street was largely uncharged on Thursday as market participants largely stayed on the sidelines, awaiting further developments in the hoped-for interim trade deal between the United States and China.
+NEW YORK (Reuters) - Wall Street was largely unchanged on Thursday as market participants stayed on the sidelines, awaiting further developments in the hoped-for interim trade deal between the United States and China.

 The S&P 500 .SPX and the Dow .DJI were slightly higher and the Nasdaq .IXIC nominally lower, their losses held in check by a rise in tech stocks.